albertfuente/Interview-R/README.md

 ## INTRODUCTION
-This is a REST API that manages information regarding insurance policies and company clients.
+This is a REST APP that manages information regarding insurance policies and company clients.
 There is a lits of company clients and a list of company policies.

-This API can:
+The API can:
 * register clients an authenticate them.
 * register policies.